 Most importantly, there’s nothing adversarial about the way EHR vendors deal with their customers – or with each other, each and every executive claims.

 Whether or not that is just a nice story for prospective clients is up to the individual to decide, but one thing seems very clear about the health IT development world: interoperability is no longer a nice-to-have showpiece.
 It has become a central tenet of every calculated move vendors are going to take from now on.

 One big, happy, data-driven family

 The annual HIMSS Conference and Exhibition is one of the healthcare industry’s biggest parties.
-This year, more than 40,000 attendees from every imaginable type of organization descended on Las Vegas.
+In 2016, more than 40,000 attendees from every imaginable type of organization descended on Las Vegas.

 For providers, it was an occasion to celebrate recent achievements, learn from their peers, get a glimpse into the future of the regulatory landscape, and browse the vast exhibit hall in an attempt to equip themselves to make more informed decisions about any big-ticket acquisitions on the horizon.

 For vendors, it was a valuable opportunity to chat with new potential customers in an informal way, connecting a friendly face and a handshake to their latest and greatest product offerings.